-- Controlling attribute access for verifiers requires either additional technical restrictions (i.e. let each verifier get a signed list of readable attributes from the identity manager), legal restrictions (i.e. only verifiers with legal contracts are allowed to read attributes), or additional monitoring on the card. - Verifying that the person presenting the smart card is the actual eID holder requires additional communication channels (e.g. picture on the card). - The usage of PIN protection for smart card ensures confidentiality, user consent and authentication, but adds additional complexity (e.g. the PIN may have to be entered in every verification on the card reader of the verifier).
+- Controlling attribute access for verifiers requires either additional technical restrictions (i.e. let each verifier get a signed list of readable attributes from the identity manager), legal restrictions (i.e. in order to read attributes, verifiers must have valid contracts), or additional monitoring on the card. - Verifying that the person presenting the smart card is the actual eID holder requires additional communication channels (e.g. picture on the card). - The usage of PIN protection for smart cards ensures confidentiality, user consent and authentication, but adds additional complexity (e.g. the PIN may have to be entered in every verification on the card reader of the verifier).